qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 [Leaderboard of Document Embedding Models](https://huggingface.co/spaces/mteb/leaderboard)

-## Troubleshooting notes/ Gradio errors that does not affect functionality
+## Error encounters/Troubleshooting notes/ Gradio errors that does not affect functionality

 1. To support symlinks on Windows, you either need to activate Developer Mode or to run Python as an administrator.
 In order to see activate developer mode, see this article: https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development